 The University of Illinois at Chicago Internal Medicine Residency has specialized tracks that give interested residents a more focused residency experience.
-The residency program hosted an open house on November 18 for potential residents to learn about the specialized tracks (unfortunately the first track discussed- Academic Innovative Track- was not recorded).
+The residency program hosted a “Track Open House” on November 15, 2023, for resident applicants to learn about our specialized tracks, and the Zoom recording can be viewed here.

 Directors: Kelsie Avants, MD and Jennifer Schulte, MD

 The Medical Education Track is intended bridge this gap for residents interested in pursuing academic and medical education careers.
 It is currently open to residents in internal medicine, pediatrics, medpeds and neurology.
 Residents who participate in the track attend a monthly MedEd conference, complete a MedEd rotation, complete a longitudinal project with the goal to submit for presentation, and teach medical students and residents.

 Directors: Saul Weiner, MD and Bernice Man, MD, MS

 The Academic Internal Medicine (AIM) Track is for trainees that are interested in careers as generalists with an interest in research.
 This track will give the trainee exposure to public health as well as a clinical and translational research in order to prepare residents for a career in academic internal medicine.